Dynamic analysis of mechanical transmissions - Library of base elements and math models

 Fig. 4.
 To a conclusion of equations of a wheel dynamics.

-In view of the accepted assumptions mathematical model of a wheel (wheel carrier) dynamics, Fig. 4, looks like [1, 2]:
+In view of the accepted assumptions mathematical model of a wheel (wheel mover) dynamics, Fig. 4, looks like [1, 2]:

 where т – machine mass; a circle force in node j (Fig. 4) on the n-th wheel (on wheels of the n-th axis); W – a summer force of resistance to machine moving; speed and moving of the machine; reduced moment of inertia of rotating masses of the n-th axis; Мn – an active moment of the n-th axis; dynamical radius of the n-th wheel (wheels of the n-th axis); braking moment on the n-th axis shaft, enclosed in input node; N – number of driving wheels (axes).